evanofslack/pyminion/README.md

 # Pyminion

-A python implementation of Dominion, the deck building card game.
+A python implementation of Dominion, a deck building card game.

 This library is currently under development.
 Coming soon to a pip near you.